ey-apac-mufj/dapp-platform/README.md

-# MULLET DApp Platform
+# DApp Platform

+This DApp implements ERC4337 smart wallet functionalities using Thirdweb and Web3Auth features.
+It allows users to sign in with Google account and connect their wallet using WalletConnect.

-> In this project React.js, React Router and Tailwind CSS are used to develop the UI.
+In this project React.js, React Router and Tailwind CSS are used to develop the UI.
 Thirdweb (https://thirdweb.com/) library is used for interacting with blockchain.

-> In this project user can connect to ERC 4337 wallet using their personal MULLET wallet.
-Then user can check the list of communities based on the categories.
-User can enter into a particular category by purchasing the required NFT.
-Once user have the NFT he/she can enjoy the features of the community.

 ## Getting started